 But it’s more than just the look.
 During a recent interview with TV host and journalist Michel Abdollahi he not only revealed he needed therapy sessions after Eurovision but also that he spent a lot of time thinking about the whole gender-topic.
 Conchita realized that the clear identification of his gender is really important for him and for those who don’t really know who they are yet.

-He doesn’t want people to ‘mix up’ transsexuality with a drag act, which Conchita most definitely was.
+He doesn’t want people to confuse his drag act with being transgender (which he isn’t).
 That’s why he feels like using the term ‘she’ in connection with Conchita isn’t current anymore.
 He revealed he feels more comfortable if people identify him as a male from now on.

 He explained even more in recent interviews.
 In a German TV talkshow Conchita said that his second name Wurst appears to be way ‘too funny’ for his stage act.
 People tend to make jokes about drag queens and people like him anyway.
 So the name Wurst, which can be translated as ‘It doesn’t matter’ and often gets used in Germany and Austria, would downplay the importance of his message and therefore isn’t appropriate anymore.
 But he also understands if this whole topic is confusing to some.
 So he won’t be mad at you if you still call him Conchita Wurst.